Guide to Installing Shower Liner for Homes

 Why Installing a Shower Liner Matters in Modern Homes

 The humble shower liner does far more than keep water off the bathroom floor.
 A properly installed liner preserves the integrity of the subfloor, protects adjacent framing from mold, and extends the life of tile or acrylic finishes.
-For residential contractors, installing shower liner correctly is a profitability hinge—reducing call-backs and warranty claims while elevating client satisfaction.
+For residential contractors, installing a shower liner correctly is crucial for profitability—reducing call-backs and warranty claims while elevating client satisfaction.
+Costs for installation can range from $650-$1200 per opening, depending on materials and complexity.

 Material Options When Installing Shower Liner